Backblaze/B2_Command_Line_Tool/CONTRIBUTING.md

 Given Python interpreters should be installed in the operating system or via [pyenv](https://github.com/pyenv/pyenv).

-We marked the places in the code which are significantly less intuitive than others in a special way.
-To find them occurrences, use `git grep '*magic*'`.

 ## Linting

 To run all available linters: